carbon-language/carbon-lang/mlir/docs/Interfaces.md

 ### Operation Interfaces

 Operation interfaces, as the name suggests, are those registered at the Operation level.
-These interfaces provide an opaque view into derived operations by providing a virtual interface that must be implemented.
+These interfaces provide access to derived operations by providing a virtual interface that must be implemented.
 As an example, the `Linalg` dialect may implement an interface that provides general queries about some of the dialects library operations.
 These queries may provide things like: